Grace Hughes-Hallett: Work

 Hughes-Hallett has worked in documentary filmmaking variously as cinematographer, director, producer and writer.

 Hughes-Hallett pitched the idea for the 2018 award-winning documentary film Three Identical Strangers in 2013 to Raw TV, and was the original director of the documentary.
-Of her removal from the position, Hughes-Hallett has said "I started Three Identical Strangers as the director.
-In 2025, I hope I would have remained the director, but it was a while ago and I was a young woman.
-That is the truth of it.
-I’ll leave that there.
-Any young female filmmaker can probably relate."
 She co-produced the film along with Becky Read.
 The film premiered at the 2018 Sundance Film Festival, where it won the U.S. Documentary Special Jury Award for Storytelling.
 It was nominated for Best Documentary at the 72nd British Academy Film Awards, and was also on the short list of 15 films (out of 166 candidates) considered for nomination for Best Documentary Feature at the 91st Academy Awards, though it was not selected as one of the final five nominees for the award.

 Hughes-Hallett directed the 2025 documentary film The Secret of Me, which premiered at the 2025 Sundance Film Festival.
 In May 2025 The Secret of Me won the Out in the Silence Award at the Frameline Film Festival.

 Hughes-Hallett is the host of Dangerous Memories, a documentary podcast series with Tortoise Media.
 It was ranked at no. 5 in a list of the 20 best podcasts of 2024 by The Guardian.